Students, faculty, and alumni at the 40th anniversary reunion of Women in Physics at Cornell .

 • In 1895, Carolyn Baldwin Morrison, was awarded the first Doctor of Science degree in the United States by Cornell University for her work in Physics.

-• ~1910 Frances G. Wick is the first women to earn a PhD in physics from Cornell.
+• ~1910, Frances G. Wick was the first woman to earn a PhD in physics from Cornell.
 She went on to teach physics at Vassar and several of her female students went on to do graduate work at Cornell.
-During the 1918-1919 year she took a leave of absence of absence for war time emergency during which time she was an “Acting Assistant Professor” at Cornell.
+During the 1918-1919 year she took a leave of absence for war time emergency during which time she was an “Acting Assistant Professor” at Cornell.

-• 1944 Jane Faggen is the first women hired as a teaching assistant for the physics department.
-She becomes part of a group of physics graduate students that “successfully persuaded the University to remove questions of race and religion from our application first – the first Ivy League institution to do so.
+• In 1944 Jane Faggen, was the first woman hired as a teaching assistant for the physics department.
+She became part of a group of physics graduate students that “successfully persuaded the University to remove questions of race and religion from our application – the first Ivy League institution to do so."

 • Susan Phelps was the first woman in the world to receive laboratory instruction in physics (here at Cornell).
 She later went on to biology.
 The Gage fund for “unspecified costs in advancing knowledge in physics” was created in her memory by her husband Simon Henry Gage and son Henry Phelps.